The Banking Regulation Review: China

-According to the Corporate Governance Guidance for Commercial Banks,22 the board of directors is ultimately responsible for the operation and management of a bank, including liquidity risk management.23 The CBIRC may, if necessary for performing its duties, hold supervisory consultations with the directors and senior executives of a bank, and ask them to explain important matters concerning its business operations and risk management.
+According to the Circular of the China Banking and Insurance Regulatory Commission on Issuing the Guidelines for the Corporate Governance of Banks and Insurance Institutions,28 the board of directors is ultimately responsible for the operation and management of a bank, including liquidity risk management.29 The CBIRC may, if necessary for performing its duties, hold supervisory consultations with the directors and senior executives of a bank, and ask them to explain important matters concerning its business operations and risk management.
 Directors and senior executives are responsible for the misconduct of banks, and in the event of the misconduct of a bank may receive a lifetime ban on working in the banking sector.

 iii Regulatory capital and liquidity

 Capital adequacy ratio